radio841/Proton-X50-ATLAS-Carplay-FromX90/README.md

 ## Known Issue
 1. Steering wheel button are not working.
 See [this docs](SteeringButtonWorkaroundAA.md) for the workaround.
 2. No icon will show after the installation.
 The application will show after you reboot @ fresh start your car.
+Or just plug your dongle to open the app.